smus-test/aiops-test/README.md

 After updating the GitHub secrets and enabling pipeline execution, the build workflow can be triggered.
 The workflow includes a safety check that prevents execution until the `TRIGGER_PIPELINE_EXECUTION` variable is set to `true`, ensuring that Glue database and table configurations are properly updated before running the pipeline.

+For the first run, you'll need to trigger the workflow manually using GitHub Actions workflow dispatch.
+Alternatively, you can trigger the workflow by adding an empty line to any file in the repository.

+For subsequent runs, any code changes made to modify the job or make changes will automatically trigger the build pipeline responsible for creating the model.

 #### Manual Workflow Trigger
 Follow these steps to manually trigger the workflow:
 1. **Ensure Prerequisites**: